 TECHNICAL SERVICES HIGHLIGHTS

-- Engineering design issued for construction of a Selen-IX™ plant for a mine in the US.
+- Continued the design of a SART plant for a gold mine in Central America.

 Water Consulting Services – Management, Treatability, Permitting Assistance, Toxicity Mitigation

-- On-site water treatment plant management services at a mine in BC.
+- Assistance with water treatment for permitting of a new mine in BC.

 COMMENTARY AND OUTLOOK

-We are very pleased with our Q1 2020 financial results, having achieved positive first quarter Adjusted EBITDA for the first time in the Company’s history.
-Q1 is typically our weakest quarter in terms of financial performance primarily due to the impact of climatic conditions on our recurring revenues from plant operations.
-Specifically, operations at Raglan Mine are shut down during the winter months until spring and our joint venture operations in China typically go through a dry season with low volumes of water – the carrier of the copper recovered during treatment – due to lower seasonal precipitation and annual maintenance schedules.
+Historically, the first quarter has always been our weakest in terms of financial performance, primarily due to the impact of climatic conditions on recurring revenues from existing operations.
+Specifically, operations at Raglan Mine are shut down over winter until spring and our joint venture operations in China also treat lower volumes of water – the carrier of the copper recovered during treatment – due to lower seasonal precipitation and annual maintenance schedules.

 SELECTED FINANCIAL INFORMATION